Expensive and luxurious: The Platinum 3776

 Onto the nib: It's made of 14k gold, the primary reason why the pen costs $208.
 It doesn't have super elaborate embossing on it, but it has a fun Mt.
 Fuji pattern that follows the curve of the edge.
 (The 3776 is so named because Mt.
 Fuji is 3776 meters tall.)
 And it has a fun heart-shaped breather hole, which is objectively adorable.
 The punched out metal gets melted down to make more nibs!

-The pen worked out of the box and was just as springy as I remembered it being.
+Much to my relief, the pen worked out of the box and was just as springy as I remembered it being.
 It's not a flex nib, but the tines give just a bit before springing back into their normal positions.
 The line variation is subtle but noticeable even when you're not making a conscious effort to modify your pen pressure.
-It adds a bit of character and, dare I say, whimsy to your grocery lists, letters to your elected officials, meeting doodles, etc.
+It adds a bit of character and... maybe even... whimsy to your grocery lists, letters to your elected officials, meeting doodles, etc.

 Platinum is known for giving their nibs feedback, and this one is no different.
-This nib has a ton of feedback, but not in a scratchy or dry way.
-It's almost like writing with a pencil.
+It's not scratchy, but the feeling is similar to writing with a pencil.
 It can be an acquired taste if you're used to really smooth writers, but I think it's a fun tactile experience.
-The feedback and springiness combined make me feel very expensive and luxurious when I write.
-(Believe me, I'm very pleased that the most expensive pen I own makes me feel expensive.)
+I will note that the combination of the fine nib, feedback, and relatively dry flow means that pen definitely benefits from a wetter ink.
+Sailor inks are fairly wet, so Tokiwamatsu has been working out really well.

 Footnotes